muziejus/javascripting-english-major/3-programming.md

 frustrations set in.
 Remember, programming is puzzle solving, and in this part of the process we’ll start thinking of the puzzle as a journey.

+## Control Flow

-“Control Flow” is an idea you’ve probably seen before in a flow chart.
+“Control flow” is an idea you’ve probably seen before, like in flow charts.
 They’re all over social media and often funny.
-You start from some position and answer questions.
+In a flow chart, you start from some position and answer questions.
 Depending on the answers to those questions, you end up in a certain location.
 Other answers lead you somewhere else.
 But the idea is that you are interacting with information, in that you are being provided a prompt for some input, and your input directs what happens.

 Let’s sketch out a toy program to begin.